elenaacinapura/ehrenfest_model/README.md

 - Visit frequency and limiting distribution
 - Mean recurrence time

-The simulations are written in the C language and plots are drawn with Python's Matplotlib.
+The simulation is written in the C language and plots are drawn with Python's Matplotlib.

 ## Requirements
 The code in this repository is built using CMake and requires the following C libraries: